simbleau/simbleau.github.io/_posts/2023-01-31-interactivity-with-vello.md

 Interactivity isn't just about making things pretty and playful; it's also integral for modern UI, games, and other applications.
 Vector graphics offer scalability and adaptability, making them highly desirable for designers and developers due to their resolution-independent nature.

-### Key formats

-This blog will mainly focus on comparing dotLottie and Rive files.

-#### .lottie format
+### Study: Spotify R&D

+Spotify recently explored [Lottie JSON](https://en.wikipedia.org/wiki/Lottie_(file_format)) (extension `.json`), as a vector animation format to improve their adored tradition, "[Spotify Wrapped](https://newsroom.spotify.com/2023-wrapped/)."
+Every year Spotify provides a summary to each user of their yearly content consumption, in a flashy animated format, customized to each user.
+It's like a parade for your tax documents, if your audio needed that.

+They wrote about this change in an engineering blog: <https://engineering.atspotify.com/2024/01/exploring-the-animation-landscape-of-2023-wrapped/>

+> "Spotify \[embraced\] a Lottie-first principle whenever practical.
+Instead of having multiple engineers individually create the same animation for each platform, motion designers create a single animation file that is served to all platforms.
+Additionally, Lottie provides visual parity across all platforms and has removed the need for engineers to investigate technical feasibility, which typically requires the efforts of multiple engineers over several days.
+With Lottie, we’re able to paint a cohesive experience for our users while allowing our engineering team to focus on other essential tasks."

+Before Lottie, Spotify used programmers to write native animations in code to tailor the experience and animations to the user.
+These native animations were rich, transformative experiences with interactivity, but they were slow to create.

+Because vector graphics offer a resolution-independent imaging model, it made sense to pursue tooling that could alleviate the burden on programmers and save costs with animators.
+Transformative content is hard to code, and I wholeheartedly applaud their inventive spirit and bias for action here.

+One thing, however, I disagreed with...

+> "Lottie especially shines when utilized for generic animations."

+Lottie was categorically dismissed for cases requiring interactivity, user preference, and customization.
+Native (coded) animations were continued in these cases, and little explanation was given on *why*.

+I think there’s appetite for more interactivity with the Lottie format.
+As a runtime format, there's nothing stopping humans from applying runtime transformations.

+due to its implicit encoding.
+Normal, raster graphics are simple multi-line

+ The problem is that no code-first abstractions to Lottie exist.
+Nothing as simple as the PostScript API, since I saw that recently mentioned.
+Hence, Spotify used native animations to fill the gap where Lottie files were hard to customize either with code or tooling.
+I wish they explored the technology hole there.

+## dotLottie (.lottie) format

+We'll start with [dotLottie](https://dotlottie.io/) (extension `.lottie`).

-[dotLottie](https://dotlottie.io/) (extension `.lottie`) is a format that composes [Lottie JSON](https://en.wikipedia.org/wiki/Lottie_(file_format)) (extension `.json`) files and adds interactive capabilities.
-By itself, Lottie JSON files are only encoded vector animations; they offer no interactivity.
+dotLottie is a format that composes [Lottie JSON](https://en.wikipedia.org/wiki/Lottie_(file_format)) (extension `.json`) files and adds interactive capabilities.
+Lottie, by itself, is only encoded vector animations; it offers no interactivity.

-dotLottie and Lottie are [on GitHub](https://github.com/lottie/lottie-spec), and Lottie was [recently standardized under the Linux Foundation](https://www.linuxfoundation.org/press/announcing-lottie-animation-community). dotLottie as a format supports state machines, color swapping (themeing), and more.
+dotLottie and Lottie are [on GitHub](https://github.com/lottie/lottie-spec), and Lottie was [recently standardized under the Linux Foundation](https://www.linuxfoundation.org/press/announcing-lottie-animation-community).
+I tend to think of dotLottie as the first attempt to standardize capability *after* Lottie.

+dotLottie as a format supports state machines, color swapping (themeing), and more.
 There isn't much magic under the carpet, a dotLottie file is simply a renamed ZIP archive with the following structure:

 ```text
 .